Geoffrey Langlands

-Geoffrey Douglas Langlands CMG, MBE, HI, SPk (21 October 1917 – 2 January 2019) was a British educationalist who spent most of his life teaching in and leading schools in Pakistan, instructing many of the country's elite.
-In World War II he served as a Major in the British Army, and afterwards in the British Indian Army, where he worked to keep the peace during the partition of the British Indian Empire in 1947.
-He transferred to the Pakistani Army at the birth of the country, and returned to a career in education, first of army officers.
-Then, at the invitation of the President, he joined the so-called "Eton of Pakistan", Aitchison College in Lahore.
+Geoffrey Douglas Langlands CMG, MBE, HI, SPk (21 October 1917 – 2 January 2019) was a British educationalist and former army officer who spent most of his life teaching in and leading schools in Pakistan, instructing many of the country's elite.

+In World War II, he joined the British Army as a volunteer and became a commando, taking part in the Dieppe Raid.
+He was posted to British India in 1944 and opted for the Indian Army, where he worked to keep the peace during the Partition of British India in 1947.
+He subsequently transferred to the Pakistani Army where he trained army officers.

+At the invitation of President Ayub Khan in the 1960s, he joined the so-called "Eton of Pakistan", Aitchison College in Lahore.
 After 25 years there, he left to lead a military high school, Cadet College Razmak.
 He ended his career by taking on a new school in Chitral and raising it to internationally high standards; he continued to lead it into his 90s, when it was renamed in his honour Langlands School and College.

 Early life

-Langlands was born in 1917, with a twin brother, in Hull, England, to a father employed in an Anglo-American company and a mother who was a classical folk dance instructor.
+Langlands was born in 21 October 1917 in Yorkshire, with a twin brother, in Hull, England, to a father employed in an Anglo-American company and a mother who was a classical folk dance instructor.
 His father died in the 1918 flu pandemic that killed millions worldwide.
 His mother then took her children to her parents' home in Bristol.

 She died of cancer ten years later, as soon thereafter did the children's grandfather, leaving Langlands and his siblings without any living relatives.
 He was given a free place at King’s College, Taunton (a private - i.e.fee-paying - school) by its headmaster, a family friend.
 His older brother received a scholarship to an orphan school in Bristol, and a family friend helped secure positions for the other children.